-Serves as a leadworker in providing or overseeing specialized highway maintenance services and assists in the coordination of work by assisting in the planning of work schedules, providing leadership and guidance to equipment operators, coordinating maintenance operations in the field, monitoring work performed, compiling crew work statistics and documenting crew activities; performs related work as required.
+Serves as a lead worker and provides or oversees specialized highway maintenance services and assists in the coordination of work by assisting in the planning of work schedules, providing leadership and guidance to equipment operators, coordinating maintenance operations in the field, monitoring work performed, compiling crew work statistics and documenting crew activities; performs related work as required.

 The Work Examples and Competencies listed are for illustrative purposes only and not intended to be the primary basis for position classification decisions.

-Assists supervisor by performing such duties as instructing employees, answering questions, distributing and balancing the workload and checking work; may make suggestions on selections, promotions, and reassignments; directs the operations of the crew in the absence of the supervisor.
+Assists the supervisor by instructing employees, answering questions, distributing, balancing and checking workload; may make suggestions on appointments, promotions, and reassignments; directs the operations of the crew in the absence of the supervisor.

 Assists in the inspection of highways and bridges to help assure quality and determine maintenance needs of surface, shoulder, structures, drainage facilities, signs, traffic markings, and right of way areas; oversees crew maintenance activities in the field by ensuring staff time, materials, and necessary equipment are available.